selimanac/defold-vsc-snippets/README.md

 ## Json Parser

-I build this snippets by using a simple [Python script](https://github.com/selimanac/defold-vsc-snippets/blob/58d7bf408c8c7bf40acf95fb7272b174e1095bd1/src/defold_json_convert.py).
+I build this snippets by using a simple Python script.
 It parses all json files from api docs and converts them to single snippet file.
-It is available [here](https://github.com/selimanac/defold-vsc-snippets/blob/58d7bf408c8c7bf40acf95fb7272b174e1095bd1/src/defold_json_convert.py).
+It is available in the `src` folder of [Github repo](https://github.com/selimanac/defold-vsc-snippets).